 While inspecting a comic is normal, you should always ask the dealer if they can take the book out of the bag for you.
 Some convention dealers won't feel comfortable having customers take comics out of bags, so sometimes they'll do it for you.
 Some comic dealers will let you take it out of the bag yourself.
 It's up to their discretion.
 Don't ever take the comic out of a bag without asking.
 Also, make sure your hands are clean before handling anyone else's comics.

 If you want to see something on the wall of a comic dealer, then be sure to ask them to take it down for you.
 Many dealers will put expensive comics on their walls to catch the eye of buyers, but they also do it so they can keep an eye on the books.

 Comic book conventions aren't all business.
 They're designed to have fun.
 Dress up in your favorite cosplay (don't worry, everyone does it).
 Bring a friend who loves comics or pop culture.
 Take pictures of your favorite things.
 Grab some freebies (there are always some at bigger conventions).
 It's all to say that you should enjoy the comic convention experience.
 The more you enjoy it, the more likely you are to come back.

 Comic cons have something for everyone to enjoy, so if you're on the fence about attending, then try to find a few other things (besides comics) while you're there.
 There are always some fun panels and discussions going on that can be fun to sit in on.
 Or you can find a booth filled with video games or other activities.
-If you need more tips on attending comic conventions, then we can offer any advice completely free of charge.
-If you have some comics or other collectibles you're looking to sell, then know that we buy all comic books, video games, and toys.
+If you need more opinions (for entertainment purposes only) on attending comic conventions, then we can offer any opinions completely free of charge.
+If you have some comics or other collectibles you're looking to sell, then know that we buy comic books, video games, and toys.
 Give us a call, text, or email with what you're looking to sell.